Green antifreeze fluid being poured into engine coolant reservoir.

 Antifreeze: what is it, colours and how to use

-This car maintenance guide explains the different variations and how to put it into your vehicle.
+To help you understand antifreeze and why it's important for your car, we've created this guide to explain the different variations and how to put it into your vehicle.

 What is antifreeze?

-It is typically a mixture of water and chemicals, such as ethylene glycol or propylene glycol, which have properties that lower the freezing point and raise the boiling point of the coolant.
+Antifreeze is typically a mixture of water and chemicals, such as ethylene glycol or propylene glycol, which have properties that lower the freezing point.

-Antifreeze prevents the coolant from freezing in cold weather, which would otherwise cause it to expand and cause damage to the engine, radiator and the rest of the coolant system.
+Antifreeze prevents the coolant from freezing in cold weather, which would otherwise cause it to expand and cause damage to the engine, radiator and the rest of the cooling system.

-It also helps prevent overheating in hot weather by raising the boiling point of the coolant, allowing the engine to operate at higher temperatures without the risk of overheating.
+It also helps prevent overheating by raising the boiling point of the coolant, allowing the engine to operate at higher temperatures.

-An added benefit is that it provides corrosion protection by containing additives that protect the engine's cooling system components, such as the radiator, water pump and hoses, from corrosion.
+An added benefit is that it provides corrosion protection by containing additives that protect the engine's cooling system components, such as the radiator, water pump and hoses.

-What does it do and why does my car need it?
+What does antifreeze do and why does my car need it?

 Antifreeze prevents your car’s engine from freezing in cold temperatures and from overheating in hot temperatures.